-Saline nasal sprays are made of salt water and do not contain any medications.
-The salt water helps in loosening the excess mucus in the nasal passage.
-It also moisturises the passage and even provides relief from breathing problems.
+Saline nasal sprays are made of salt-water and do not contain any medication.
+Salt-water helps in loosening excess mucus in the nasal passage.
+It also moisturises the passage and even provides relief from the blockage and hence improves breathing.

 2. Nasal Decongestant Sprays

 These provide relief pretty quickly as they contain chemical medications in them.
 Decongestant nasal sprays work by narrowing the tiny blood vessels in your nose and reduces the swelling.
 If these are used for more than three to four days in a row, they tend to have the opposite effect and can worsen the congestion once the effects of the medication wear off.
-You can purchase it for topical use with a doctor’s prescription.
+You can purchase these with a doctor’s prescription.

 3. Steroid Nasal Sprays

 Steroid nasal sprays are used to treat nasal blockages due to allergic rhinitis.
 They have an anti-inflammatory effect and are comparatively more complaint as only one dose of the medication can last for up to 12 hours.
 But, they should be used only after your doctor prescribes it.

 You may be wondering if nasal sprays are safe for babies or not?
 While most decongestant nasal sprays can provide immediate relief to your child, sometimes they may have a negative effect too.
 They might worsen the congestion once you stop the medication.
 That’s why it is always recommended to use saline nasal sprays for babies as they do not contain any medication.

 Thus, not all nasal sprays will be safe for your baby.
 Some might have side effects too.
 In the rest of the article, we’ve tried to address some common concerns/ questions about using nasal sprays for babies and kids.

 Do Allergic Nasal Sprays Affect a Child’s Growth?